HarikrishnanNB/stochastic_resonance_and_nl/README.md

-# ChaosFEX
+# WHEN NOISE MEETS CHAOS: STOCHASTIC RESONANCE IN NEUROCHAOS LEARNING

 Feature Extraction using Chaos

 This repository contains optimized Python modules for transforming feature matrices into higher dimensions using estimates derived from chaotic skew-tent maps.

-[Video explanation on YouTube](https://www.youtube.com/watch?v=8JQstLi4COk) on the usage of chaotic maps as kernels and highlighting chief ideas and inspiration.
+[Video explanation on YouTube](https://www.youtube.com/watch?v=8JQstLi4COk) on the usage of chaotic maps as feature extraction and highlighting chief ideas and inspiration.

 **Reference Paper:**

-Balakrishnan, Harikrishnan Nellippallil, Aditi Kathpalia, Snehanshu Saha, and Nithin Nagaraj.
-“ChaosNet: A Chaos Based Artificial Neural Network Architecture for Classification.”
-ArXiv:1910.02423 [Nlin, Stat], October 6, 2019. http://arxiv.org/abs/1910.02423.
+1.Balakrishnan, Harikrishnan Nellippallil, et al. "ChaosNet: A chaos based artificial neural network architecture for classification."
+Chaos: An Interdisciplinary Journal of Nonlinear Science 29.11 (2019): 113125.
+2. Harikrishnan, N. B., and Nithin Nagaraj.
+"Neurochaos Inspired Hybrid Machine Learning Architecture for Classification."
+2020 International Conference on Signal Processing and Communications (SPCOM).
+IEEE, 2020.

 # Dependencies